 What is cross-cultural experience, and how do I obtain it?

-One of the requirements for admission to a teacher preparation program in the College of Education is evidence that you have an understanding of and the ability to work with members of different racial and ethnic groups represented in Arizona and the Southwest.
+One of the requirements for admission to a teacher preparation program in the College of Education is evidence that you have an understanding of and the ability to work with members of different racial and ethnic groups represented in Tucson, Arizona, and the Southwest.
 This may be demonstrated by documented experiences with school-age children from target or non-target racial, ethnic or cultural groups or self-reported sustained association with target groups.
 This may be included within your required 60 classroom hours or it may be other, additional experiences with diverse groups of children.

 The College of Education has a variety of opportunities for student to gain experience with children.
 To learn more about these programs and services, please visit the Opportunities for Students page.